If you want to get things done, you need mojo.

 5. Do something you’re good at.
 The self-assurance you feel while doing something you’re good at will translate to the next task you take on.

-6. Practice positive self-talk and try to take your mistakes in stride.
+6. Practice positive self-talk.
+Say something positive to yourself and take your mistakes in stride.
 Repeat the following to yourself: “When it comes to dreams one might falter, but the only way to fail is to abandon them.”

 8. Set yourself up to have frequent, small wins.
 Instead of setting huge goals and telling yourself that you’ll succeed once you achieve them, break your goals down into monthly, weekly, and daily goals.